 December 31,

-- 2021 2020
+2022 2021

-Federal Home Loan Bank line of credit Federal Home Loan Bank advances \$ 20,700 \$ 14,200 20,700
+Federal Home Loan Bank advances \$ 13,200 \$ 20,700

-Total borrowings \$ 20,700 \$ 34,900

 The Company has an overnight line of credit with at the FHLB of Topeka.
 The maximum credit available is based on certain criteria including a percentage of assets limitation and an available collateral limitation.
-Based on the statement received from the FHLB of Topeka, the additional borrowing capacity at December 31, 2021 was \$96,191.
+Based on the statement received from the FHLB of Topeka, the additional borrowing capacity at December 31, 2022 was \$132,088.

 The Company has an unsecured line with another financial institution to purchase overnight federal funds.
-The maximum amount of the established line is \$24,710 and matures on May 31, 2022.
+The maximum amount of the established line is \$24,710 and matures on May 31, 2023.
 The line is subject to quarterly review as well as annual renewal, and terms may be altered in the event of a significant change in the Company's financial condition.

 The Company has a Lending Agreement with the FRB to borrow money on the terms and security that such FRB requires, with no stated maturity.
-FRB advances are secured by loans totaling \$33,312 at December 31, 2021.
-The maximum credit available from the FRB is \$14,031 and is subject to an annual approval process and certain other restrictions.
-The Company had no advances at December 31, 2021.
+FRB advances are secured by loans totaling \$42,016 at December 31, 2022.
+The maximum credit available from the FRB is \$20,922 and is subject to an annual approval process and certain other restrictions.
+The Company had no advances at December 31, 2022.

-FHLB advances, at interest rates from 0.37% to 1.62% at December 31, 2021, are subject to restrictions or penalties in the event of prepayment.
-FHLB advances and the line of credit are secured by a blanket lien on mortgage loans totaling \$186,339 at December 31, 2021.
+FHLB advances, at interest rates from 1.06% to 1.62% at December 31, 2022, are subject to restrictions or penalties in the event of prepayment.
+FHLB advances and the line of credit are secured by a blanket lien on mortgage loans totaling \$208,747 at December 31, 2022.

-Maturities of FHLB advances and the line of credit were as follows at December 31, 2021:
+Maturities of FHLB advances and the line of credit were as follows at December 31, 2022: